Hans-Peter Fischer: Priestly ministry

 St. Ulrich's Priory in the Black Forest and in Sölden.
 After finishing his doctoral studies, he was here appointed parochial administrator for the term 1995-1997.

 During his time in Munich, he served as assistant pastor at the Heilig-Geist-Kirche.
-From 2002 to 2010 Hans-Peter Fischer was the principal pastor of Donaueschingen.
+From 2002 to 2010, Hans-Peter Fischer was the principal pastor of Donaueschingen.

-From 2001 to 2010 he served part-time as Judge at the Ecclesiastical courts in the Archdiocese of Munich and Freising, and from 2004 to 2010 in the Archdiocese of Freiburg.
+From 2001 to 2010, he served part-time as Judge at the Ecclesiastical courts in the Archdiocese of Munich and Freising, and from 2004 to 2010 in the Archdiocese of Freiburg.

-From 2012 to 2013 he directed the German Pilgrim Center in Rome.
-In November 2016 archbishop Stephan Burger appointed him Diocesan Counsellor ad honored (Geistlicher Rat ad honorem).
+From 2012 to 2013, he directed the German Pilgrim Center in Rome.
+In November 2016, archbishop Stephan Burger appointed him Diocesan Counsellor ad honorem (Bischöflicher Geistlicher Rat).

-On July 10, 2017 Pope Francis appointed Fischer Prelate Auditor of the Roman Rota.
+On July 10, 2017, Pope Francis appointed Fischer Prelate Auditor of the Roman Rota.

 Academic related activity

 Hans-Peter Fischer lectured at the Pontifical Gregorian University from 2013 to 2016.
-Since 2012 he is also editor of the Römische Quartalschrift für Christliche Altertumskunde und Kirchengeschichte.
+Since 2012, he is also editor of the Römische Quartalschrift für Christliche Altertumskunde und Kirchengeschichte.